 Although Charles Redwood has identified streets and some properties by name in West Harptree, rather worryingly, in view of his given occupation (Sub-Postmaster), as stated on the Census, there are many crossings out and alterations in his records – and even, what appears, to be inaccurate information.

 For example: No. 35 on his schedule (page 4) is recorded as “White Cross Farm” but No. 58 on his schedule (page 7) is also recorded as “Whitecross Farm.”
 I believe this latter to be an error and that No. 58 is actually, “White Rose Farm” – this belief is further supported by the fact that it appears amongst the listing of households in Ridge Lane.

 1901 and 1911 Census: The Enumerator for the 1901 Census in West Harptree was William John Flower – a 27 year old carpenter who lived in West Harptree.
-His records are precise and clear, and he identified many properties by name and street location – though he didn’t actually name our house in the 1901 Census records.
+His records are precise and clear, and he identified many properties by name and street location – though he didn’t actually identify “White Rose Farm” in the 1901 Census records.

 Further confirmation that the Watts Family lived at “White Rose Farm” is shown by the address on Farnham John Watts’ World War I British Army Service Records.

 We also know that in June 1917, John Watts and his family were still living at “White Rose Farm.”